Activist Elliott raises pressure for Whitbread break-up

 Elliott, part of U.S. investor Paul Singer’s hedge fund firm, believes splitting Whitbread into two listed entities will allow the market to value it properly, said the source.

-He estimated the separate businesses would have a total market capitalisation of 10 billion pounds ($14.3 billion) from around 7.2 billion pounds now, a 38 percent increase.
+He estimated the separate businesses would have a total market capitalization of 10 billion pounds ($14.3 billion) from around 7.2 billion pounds now, a 38 percent increase.

 Unlike Sachem Head, however, Elliott does not want Premier Inn to sell its properties.
 Singer’s hedge fund also does not want Whitbread to take on more debt, leverage or offer further share buybacks.